-In fact, our popular Memory Enhancer track contains 40 Hz gamma binaural beats, which as shown in clinical studies should enhance long term memory capacity.
+Our popular Memory Enhancer track contains 40 Hz Gamma binaural beats, which research shows may enhance long term memory.

 The role gamma waves play in the binding experience is not entirely clear, but this relates directly to our Kundalini Awakening recording.

-Kundalini energy is said to live inside us all and, when uncoiled takes us to a new level of expanded consciousness that brings with it feelings of bliss, infinite love, universal connectivity and transcendent awareness.
+Kundalini energy is said to live inside us all and, when uncoiled takes us to a new level of expanded consciousness, which brings with it feelings of bliss, infinite love, universal connectivity and transcendent awareness.

 Whether or not gamma wave activity is related to subjective awareness is a very difficult question, but it seems to correlate with the ancient practices around Kundalini, which have been rooted in Eastern traditions for centuries.

-Moving on to a more scientific point of view: a 2010 study on gamma wave activity found that advanced meditators, who have practiced for years or decades showed an increase in production of high-frequency gamma waves when meditating, compared with novice and moderately experienced meditators.
+Moving on to a less spiritual and more scientific point of view: research found that advanced meditators – who have practiced for years or decades – showed an increase in production of high-frequency Gamma waves when meditating compared with novice and moderately experienced meditators.

-Interestingly, their gamma wave readings are also higher when they aren’t meditating.
+Interestingly, their Gamma wave readings were also higher when they weren't meditating.

 This study revealed that there is something fundamentally different about how advanced meditators experience the world, both during meditation and everyday activities.

-Since meditation is known to have a number of health benefits: stress reduction, mood elevation, and increased life expectancy of the mind and its cognitive functions, this evidence suggests gamma waves play a role in these benefits and our overall experience of the world.
+Since meditation is known to have a number of health benefits – stress reduction, mood elevation, and increased life expectancy of the mind and its cognitive function – this evidence suggests Gamma waves play a role in these benefits and our overall experience of the world.

-Our gamma binaural beats tracks are instantly downloadable, and come in a pair, one 30-minute version and a 1-hour version.
-You’ll also receive our user guide that provides information on best practices for getting the most out of your listening experience.
+You will also receive a copy of our user guide, which provides information on best practices for getting the most out of your listening experience.